waterzhaojun/pandapenguin/bloodVessel/readme.md

 1. check 3D structure (if it is optune). find the best layers.
 Use optsbx2tif_3d for this step.
 2. extract matrix by using diameter_prepare_mx.
 By default it will produce a 1hz or less than 1hz sample mov.
 3. build reference and mask by diameter_build_refmask.
 4. use set_scanrate to set bv scanrate for each layer's result.
+You can pass this step if you just rerun the analysis.
-4. analyze result.roi by diameter_analysis.
+5. analyze result.roi by diameter_analysis.